 Nano 108 Brewing Company

 Located about an hour south of Denver is Colorado Springs, home of the U.S. Air Force Academy and importantly, for the purposes of the trip, my brother, Ben and his family.
 This was our first opportunity to meet the newest addition to his family, Henry.

 Not a fan of beer?
 Denver is also home to the famous Stranahan’s Whisky.
 Several years ago Carrie and I watched a documentary on whiskey production and Stranahan’s was one of the featured distilleries.
 I remember vividly the explanation of their small shop, where labels were placed on bottles by hand.
-During our visit we managed to squeeze in a visit to the distillery.
-Stranahan’s produces three whiskies, one of which is available in an incredibly limited supply, the Snowflake.
+During our visit, we managed to squeeze in a visit to the distillery.
+Stranahan’s produces three whiskeys, one of which is available in incredibly limited supply, the Snowflake.
 I opted for the flight of the Original, Diamond Peak, and Snowflake.

 If you are planning a trip to Colorado anytime soon and are a fan of good beer, then I would strongly encourage a visit to one of the breweries I’ve mentioned.
 As the figures at the beginning of this post highlight, visiting craft breweries can certainly be impactful and is encouraged, within moderation of course.

 A big thank you to Mike, Kris, Ben, and Caroline for hosting and showing us around Colorado during our trip!